Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

 Mesa’s abundant sunshine and high elevation create excellent solar conditions year-round.
-Even cities with challenging weather can achieve great solar production with proper system design.
+Even Arizona’s summer heat doesn’t significantly impact modern panels’ efficiency.

 Solar Production in Mesa by Month